Luciana-Pessoa/Luciana-Pessoa/README.md

   currentCourse: "Rocketseat, JStack, Alura, LINUXtips, ProgramadorBR, Dio, Estudonauta.",
   hobbies: [
     "Spend energy with my dog",fir
-    "Consume content about games, technology and innovations❤️", " I like to do maintenance on machines and electronics👩‍🔧‍" ],
+    "Consume content about games, technology and innovations❤️",6552 " I like to do maintenance on machines and electronics👩‍🔧‍" ],
   currentCity: "MG",disfod